OHIF/Viewers/platform/docs/docs/platform/services/data/PanelService.md

 ### Panel Activation

 - `activatePanel`: Fires the `ACTIVATE_PANEL` event for a particular panel (id).
-An optional `forceActive` flag can be passed that when `true` forces the panel to activate.
-Ultimately, it is up to the panel's container whether it is appropriate to activate the panel.
-For instance, if the user opened and then closed the panel, the container may decide the user knows best and will not open the panel.
+An optional `forceActive` flag can be passed that when `true` "forces" a panel to show.
+Ultimately, it is up to a panel's container whether it is appropriate to activate/show the panel.
+For instance, if the user opened and then closed a side panel that contains the panel to activate, that side panel may decide that the user knows best and will not open the panel (again).

 - `addActivatePanelTriggers`: Creates and returns event subscriptions that when fired will activate the specified panel with an optional `forceActive` flag (see `activatePanel`).
 This allows for panel activation to be directly triggered by some other event(s).
 When the triggers are no longer needed, simply unsubscribe to the returned subscriptions.
+For example, a panel for tracking measurements might get activated every time the `MeasurementService` fires a `MEASUREMENT_ADDED` event like this:
+    ```js
+    panelService.addActivatePanelTriggers('measurement-tracking-panel-id', measurementService, [mesasurementService.MEASUREMENT_ADDED]);
+    ```

 ### Event Subscribing